 At the heart of the programme lie the relationships that the candidates and hosts build and can nurture for a lifetime.
 “It’s a support mechanism, giving life skills to those who critically need it.
 Our colleagues become invested in the programme and some even carry on contact with candidates, offering them further mentoring support.
 Some candidates then stay on to work with us, others take the new skills they’ve acquired into new organisations.”

-Lloyds Banking Group’s Disability at Work Programme teaches us that it doesn’t take big budget to be more inclusive.
+Lloyds Banking Group’s Disability Work Readiness Programme teaches us that it doesn’t take big budget to be more inclusive.
 All it takes is a commitment for change and the necessary support network from leadership to drive change.
 Last year, 3.9 million people of working age with disabilities were in employment, up 1.5% from the year before.
 With more companies like Lloyds stepping in to make a difference, the UK is on track to meet the Government’s target of 4.5 million people with disabilities in employment by 2027.